groupvine/gv-doc/notices/Mar-2023-Update.md

 <img src="/docimages/email-vis-menu.png" width="600" style="display:block; margin:0 auto">

-For example, with an email sent to a list and at its default visibility, only list members would be able to view the email in the Email Feed.
-However, Admins can now change the emails visibility in the Email Feed to permit all sub-group or account members to view it in the Email Feed.
+For example, generally when an email is sent to a list and based on the group's default visibility, only list members would be able to view the email in their Email Feed.
+However, Admins can now change the email's visibility to permit all sub-group or account members to also view it from their feed.

 <span id="hiding-ew-results"></span>
 ## Ability to hide Email Widget results